The Girl With the Phony Name (1992) by Charles Mathes, St. Martin’s Press

 I just learned that Charles Mathes, the author, is an art dealer and his “The Girl” series starts with this book, The Girl With The Phony Name.
 However, unlike other series, each book features a different heroine and an art piece.

-Overall, I’m giving this book 3 stars.
+Overall, I’m giving this book 3 out of 5 stars.